jon-sundelof/jon-sundelof/README.md

  ### What am i up to?

 - 🔭 I’m currently working on a investment application for stocks and crypto
-- 🌱 I’m currently learning React.JS and redux/react-redux
+- 🌱 I’m currently learning the MERN stack, and NextJS

 - 📫 You can reach me at: jon@sundelof.se
+- 🔍 Visit my portfolio at https://jonsundelof.com/

 <!--
 **jon-sundelof/jon-sundelof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.